Are We There Yet? (film): Plot

 Once they arrive at Frank's house, Kevin and Lindsey find out that he not only lied about being sick but has already started another family.
 Feeling betrayed and forgotten, they begin warming up to Nick, as he does with them, when Nick tells them his father also abandoned him.
 While beginning to become friends, they continue their journey on the road, but still find themselves facing various mishaps along the way.
-At one point, Kevin has to get an inhaler refill from a pharmacist working as a clown at a chaotic children's New Year's Eve party that in exchange for refilling Kevin's inhaler, Nick must watch the kids, and during this, Lindsey reveals her singing talent, doing a karaoke version of Aretha Franklin's 1967 song "Respect".
+At one point, Kevin has to get an inhaler refill from a pharmacist working as a clown at a chaotic children's New Year's Eve party that in exchange for refilling Kevin's inhaler, Nick must watch the kids.
+During this, Lindsey reveals her singing talent, doing a karaoke version of Aretha Franklin's 1967 song "Respect".
 Back on the road, Kevin vomits on the car's windshield due to having too many sweets at the party and they pull into a conservation area to clean out the car.
 While Kevin and Nick feed a deer some cookies, Lindsey inadvertently scares it with a camera flash, causing the deer to attack Nick, resulting in him losing his car keys.
 Because of this, Nick tries to hotwire the car using his lighter.
 When he closes the hood, he accidentally causes the lighter to tip over and set the car on fire.
 They manage to take cover before the car explodes.
 Nick chastises the kids, but he quickly calms down and apologizes afterward.

 With the car now a heap of scrap metal, the trio tries to hitch a ride from Al Buck.
 Still thinking Nick is a kidnapper, Al leaves him behind and drives off; Nick hitches a ride from a billboard truck driver named Ernst.
 In Al's truck, the kids attack him, leading to a chase that ends in Vancouver, where Nick fights Al. During the fight, Kevin has an asthma attack and collapses.
 Nick rushes to his aid and revives him.
 Witnessing the catastrophic event, Suzanne believes that trusting Nick was a mistake.
 After encouragement from Satchel, Nick goes to Suzanne's hotel room to say goodbye to her and the kids.
 After Suzanne realizes how much Nick and the kids have grown to care for each other, Suzanne tells Nick that he is the one for her, and they kiss as the new year begins, much to the delight of Lindsey and Kevin.